Emergency Food Supplies

-If a natural or human-caused disaster strikes your community, you might not have access to food, water, and electricity for a while.
-By taking steps now to store emergency food and water supplies, along with a disaster supplies kit, you can reduce the effect of any such disaster on your family.
+If a natural or man-made disaster strikes your community, you might not have access to food, water, and electricity for some time.
+It’s important to take steps now to store emergency food so that you will be prepared if something happens.

-- Canned goods that have become swollen, dented or corroded.
+- Avoid canned goods that have become swollen, dented, or corroded.

 - Keep your hands clean — it's one of the best ways to keep from getting sick.
 If soap and running water are not available, use alcohol-based hand gels or wipes to clean hands.

 - Inspect all food for signs of spoilage before use.
 Throw out perishable foods, such as meat and poultry, that have been left out at room temperature for more than 2 hours.